 Certain risk factors increase the likelihood a patient will develop pressure ulcers, which include:

-- Limited or no mobility.
 A patient in a coma has no mobility.
-Therefore, they are at high risk of developing a bed sore because they cannot reposition themselves to avoid continuous pressure on the skin.
+Therefore, they are at high risk of developing bedsores because they cannot reposition themselves to avoid continuous pressure on the skin.

-- Health conditions.
-Certain health conditions might thin the skin, create blood circulation issues, or weaken a patient’s immune system – all of which can increase the chances for them developing pressure sores.
+Certain health conditions might thin the skin, create blood circulation issues, or weaken a patient’s immune system – all of which can increase the chances of them developing pressure sores.

 Pressure ulcers are preventable by following a few tips.
 Any nursing care facility that specializes in the care of a comatose patient should have protocols in place to inspect for and treat pressure sores (which can develop in a matter of hours) and to prevent ulcers from happening.

-- Using Pillows in Between Irritated Areas: Pillows can prevent bed sores by reducing pressure.
-For example, a comatose patient moved to their side can have a pillow placed in between their knees and ankles to reduce burden on those bony points.
+Pillows can prevent bedsores by reducing pressure.
+For example, a comatose patient moved to their side can have a pillow placed in between their knees and ankles to reduce the burden on those bony points.